Arun Jaitley opts out of new Cabinet, cites health reasons

 The clarification from Jaitley comes amid speculations about his health.

-A lawyer by profession, Jaitley has been the most important leader in Modi's Cabinet and has often acted as the chief troubleshooter for the government.
+A lawyer by profession, Jaitley has been one of the most important leaders in Modi's Cabinet and has often acted as the chief troubleshooter for the government.

 He had undergone surgery in the US on January 22 for a reported soft tissue cancer in his left leg, an illness that deprived him from presenting the Modi government's sixth and final budget of its current term.
 Railway and Coal Minister Piyush Goyal was the stand-in finance minister who presented the interim budget for 2019-20.